casa1217/readthedocs/docs/source/sections/webapp/Workbooks.rst

 *******************
 Workbooks
 *******************
+Workbooks store the Analyses you create -- and their related data.
+Basically, the worksheets you create to conduct analysis based on the source data selected (i.e. Genes, Variables and Cohorts).
+Workbooks can be used to:

-Workbooks are used to group together multiple related analyses, and can be used for sharing groups of analysis results with specific groups of people.
-Multiple Sample Analyses can be grouped into Workbooks (and saved for later use, editing, and sharing).
-For example, you may have one study involving identifying gene mutations and pathways involved in Head and Neck Cancer (with a given research group) where you keep all the files in one Workbook, and another study with a different group of researchers investigating the average time after diagnosis of death of different lung cancers - stored in another Workbook.
-Think of workbooks as virtual "excel spreadsheets" that various related analyses can be created in individual Worksheets and grouped together in one Workbook.
+  • Group together multiple related analyses,
+  • Share analysis results with specific groups of people,

+For example, you can create a workbook (i.e., Study A) which consists of identifying gene mutations and pathways involved in Head and Neck Cancer (and share it with research Group A).

+And create another workbook (i.e., Study B) with a different group of researchers (Group B) investigating the average time after diagnosis of death for different lung cancers.
+Think of workbooks as virtual "excel spreadsheets" that various related analyses can be created in individual Worksheets (“Tabs” within the spreadsheet) and grouped together in one Workbook (the overall spreadsheet).

+Additionally, you can:
+  • Save a workbook for later use, or
+  • Edit an existing workbook.

 Creating and saving a workbook
 ##############################